You can make debt collectors stop.

 You may want to add a paragraph to your letter if there are facts that suggest that there is no point in suing you to collect.

-This letter only says they can’t harass you; they still have the right to sue you.
+This letter only says they can’t harass you by phone or by mail; they still have the right to sue you.
 You just want to give them facts that suggest that a judgment against you is worthless.

 So, throw in any relevant facts such as your age, employment, health, or family situation that support your contention that you’ll never be able to pay.